On Computing and Pricing of Adjustable Robust Chemical Process Designs: Multi-criteria, adjustable robust process design optimization

 To find Pareto optimal solutions hedging against uncertainties in the model parameters one realizes a \emph{multi-criteria adjustable robust optimization (MARO)} problem:

 where the non-adjustability of the HNV $x$ and the adjustability of the WSV $y$ after realization of the uncertainties is taken into account.
+Here, we restrict ourselves to fixed ($x$-independent) uncertainty sets $U$ and inequality constraints.
+Extensions to equality-constrained problems, which are common in process engineering, will be discussed later.
 This formulation is a challenging tri-level optimization problem.
-In order to tackle it within common flowsheet simulators, it should be reformulated as an one-level nonlinear optimization problem.
+In order to tackle it within common flowsheet simulators, it should be reformulated as an one-level optimization problem.
 To this end, the continuous uncertainty set $U$ is replaced by a discrete set of $K$ scenarios, the so-called \emph{reference discretization},

 including the nominal scenario $u_{\text{nom}}$.
-To model the adjustability of the WSV $y\in Y$, a \emph{replication} is done: For each scenario $u_k$, an optimization variable $y_k\in Y$ is introduced.
+To model the adjustability of the WSV $y$, a \emph{replication} is done: For each scenario $u_k$, an optimization variable $y_k$ is introduced.
 This replication and the consideration of finitely many scenarios enable to reformulate problem~\eqref{eq:MARO} as follows:

 with

 and